-Goodwill is an important part of the business and it is one of the intangible assets.
-It is used for the valuation of the business.
-Mostly it comes into the picture at the time of selling and purchasing of a business or organization.
+Goodwill is an important part of the business, and it is one of the intangible assets.
+It is used for the valuation of the business and mostly comes into the picture at the time of selling and purchasing a business or organization.
 It also comes into the picture when the business form is changing, when there is a change in the partner’s profit-sharing ratio, in case of entry or exit of any partner, a split of some division or part of the business, etc. The buyer of the business pays certain charges for the goodwill to the seller that he had earned since the business started.
 No one can calculate the exact value of the goodwill, but they can just predict or assume its value.
-There are certain formulas to calculate goodwill in monetary terms.
+There are certain formulas/methods to calculate goodwill in monetary terms.
 Therefore, accounting for goodwill is very important.

-In other words, goodwill is the amount that the seller, whether it is a company, sole proprietor, partnership, or any other organization charges for the hard work that they have done to make their business grow not only in terms of profit but also creating a good image of the business among people and maintaining it for so long.
-In simple words, it is the reputation of the business for which they charge a certain amount.
+In other words, goodwill is the amount that the seller, whether it is a company, sole proprietor, partnership, or any other organization, charges for the hard work that they have done to make their business grow not only in terms of profit but also creating a good image of the business among people and maintaining it for so long.
+In simple words, it is the business’s reputation for which they charge a certain amount.

 - Characteristic of Goodwill